Egyptian Kahk el-Eid | Date Filled Shortbread Cookies

 Baking the Kahk

-Place the cookies on a baking tray, ensuring they have some space between them.
-Bake at 350°F (175°C) for about 20 minutes until they develop a light golden color.
-If baking two trays at the same time, rotate them halfway through the baking time for even cooking.
+Place the cookies on a baking tray, ensuring they have some space between them, then bake at 350°F (175°C) for about 20 minutes until they develop a light golden color.

 Serving Kahk el-Eid

-Fresh out of the oven, these cookies are light, buttery, and irresistibly delicious with a beautiful light golden color!
-Once baked, allow the cookies to cool completely at room temperature before serving.
-This helps them set properly and enhances their texture.
-For the final touch, generously dust them with powdered sugar to achieve that signature Egyptian kahk look.
+Fresh out of the oven, these cookies are light, buttery, and irresistibly delicious with a beautiful light golden color.
+Once baked, allow the cookies to cool completely at room temperature before serving, as this helps them set properly and enhances their texture.

 Comments